iangreenleaf/blog_house/_drafts/the-rain-garden.md

 ## Downspout channels ##

 I wanted to make sure that water from the downspouts was conveyed effectively to the basin of the rain garden, but I didn't really want to add giant downspout extensions.
-I decided to dig a couple channels and line them with rocks in kind of a creek bed aesthetic.
+I decided to dig a couple channels and line them with rocks in a sort of creek bed aesthetic.
-Between all the dirt from the [egress window]({% post_url 2020-11-12-basement-egress %}) and the dirt we had just removed from the rain garden itself, I had quite a good collection of fist-sized river rocks on hand.
+After sifting through all the dirt from the [egress window]({% post_url 2020-11-12-basement-egress %}) and the dirt we had just removed from the rain garden itself, I had quite a good collection of fist-sized river rocks on hand.
 These worked perfectly and it was lovely to be able to turn a waste product into an asset.
 I saved myself the time and money of disposal and I didn't need to buy imported rocks.
 Closed loop, baby!